 | - first borrow ends here

 Rust’s borrow checker can’t understand that we’re borrowing different parts of the slice; it only knows that we’re borrowing from the same slice twice.
-Borrowing different parts of a slice is fundamentally okay because our two slices aren’t overlapping, but Rust isn’t smart enough to know this.
-When we know something is okay, but Rust doesn’t, it’s time to reach for unsafe code.
+Borrowing different parts of a slice is fundamentally okay because the two slices aren’t overlapping, but Rust isn’t smart enough to know this.
+When we know code is okay, but Rust doesn’t, it’s time to reach for unsafe code.

 Listing 19-6 shows how to use an unsafe block, a raw pointer, and some calls to unsafe functions to make the implementation of split_at_mut work: